 Students also often form personal relationships at NYLF programs.
 After spending several days together, many participants return home with new friends who are often interested in the same careers as they are.
 After the program ends, these friends can provide advice when you are looking at different colleges, majors, and jobs.

 Benefit 3: Experience College Life

 Participating in an NYLF program can also introduce you to college and the collegiate life.
-All NYLF conferences take place on college campuses, with students housed in college dorms.
+Most NYLF conferences (all except law & CSI) take place on college campuses, with students housed in college dorms.

 Participating in a program where you live on campus can be very helpful for students who may not know much about college and want to see what it will be like while still in high school.

 There is also the option of receiving up to two college credits from your NYLF experience.
 However, students interested in earning college credit should be aware that the credits are pass/fail, they come with an extra fee, and not all colleges will accept credits earned at an NYLF program.

 What Are the Drawbacks of Participating in NYLF?

 Despite the benefits of NYLF, they are often not the best investment.
 I've listed some of the major drawbacks of these programs below.